CoreumFoundation/docs-next/app/docs/core_dex/store/store.mdx

 # Store

 This store implementation uses MySQL to persist the data.
 The store is a grpc server such that essentially any other database can be used.
-The tables in the store are independent of each other: There are not merge operations by design.
-By avoiding merge operations, it becomes easier to scale the store by backing it for example with several databases of the same or different architecture.
+The tables in the store are independent of each other: There are no merge operations by design.
+By avoiding merge operations, it becomes easier to scale the store by backing it, for example, with several databases of the same or different architecture.

 The server sizing can be a challenge since the overall application can produce a high load, partially dependent on the number of end users, and on trading activity on the blockchain.